yimuchen/yimuchen.github.io/_posts/2016-08-14-ItoCMSSW01HelloWorld.md

 ## The CMSSW BuildFile structure

-Here we take a look at a more complicated structure
+Here we take a look at a more complicated structure.
+One what that might commonly occur:

+ * We want a to create a library `ExampleLib` containing the complete implementation of a class and relate function.
+ * We want some additional wrapper function to help interface the classes to the main function
+ * The main function to actually execute the code.

+The structure we would want to create would be something like this:

 ```
 CMSSW_X_X_X/src